ramast/http_cache_server/README.md

 Use cases for this script
 -------------------------

-- conserve bandwidth when frequently accessing a site with a static or semi-static content (ex: documentations of certain version of a software).
+- Conserve bandwidth when frequently accessing a site with a static or semi-static content (ex: documentations of certain version of a software).
-- access the previously visited pages of a selected domained offline.
-- if you are web developer who want to develop sites offline but unable to because your site require files hosted for example on ajax.googleapis.com
+- If you are a web developer and want to develop sites offline but unable to because your site(s) require files hosted elsewhere (for example jquery hosted on ajax.googleapis.com)

 How to use?
 --------------------------